pajakoo/kbiz/wp-content/plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Changelog](https://www.redsandmarketing.com/plugins/wp-spamshield/changelog/).

 == Upgrade Notice ==
-= 1.9.9.8.9 =
+= 1.9.9.9 =

-* Made various code enhancements/improvements, and updated the spam filters.
+* Made various code enhancements/improvements, and improved some filters in the anti-spam algorithm.
 Please see Changelog for details.